 One activity we’ve missed while on our travel nurse adventure is kayaking.
 For almost 10 years, we enjoyed the freedom of individual kayaks and said we would never get a tandem.
 We had no trouble transporting our kayaks in the back of the truck and driving to nearby lakes and rivers.
 On trips to local campgrounds, they rode strapped to the roof of the truck.
 With our previous RV, we took them on longer trips.

-When we left home in October 2017, the kayaks stayed in the garage.
-This summer, we planned to take them with us and loaded them on the top of the truck before we left for Keokuk in May.
-Then we changed our mind when we thought about restrictions they could place on our short-bed truck’s turning radius.
+When we started this adventure in October 2017, our kayaks stayed in the garage.
+We planned to take them with us to Iowa and loaded them on the top of the truck before we left for Keokuk in May.
+However, we changed our minds when we realized the restrictions they placed on our short-bed truck’s turning radius.

 Sea Eagle Inflatable Kayak

-After research and discussions, we sold the kayaks on our next trip home, with a plan to order an inflatable kayak when we arrived in South Dakota.
-We were hesitant to switch from individual kayaks to a tandem; however, it made the most sense for life on the road.
+After some research and discussion, we sold the kayaks on our next trip home and planned to order an inflatable kayak when we arrived in South Dakota.
+At first, we were hesitant to switch from individual kayaks to a tandem; however, it made the most sense for our life on the road.

-We decided on the Sea Eagle 465 3-person kayak and placed our order not long after arriving at our site in Sious Falls.
-Unfortunately, the shipping was not as fast as we had hoped, and it arrived the morning of our grandson Trey’s last full day in Sioux Falls.
+We decided on the Sea Eagle 465 3-person kayak and placed our order after arriving at our site in Sioux Falls.
+Unfortunately, the shipping was not as fast as we had hoped, and it arrived the morning of our grandson’s last full day in Sioux Falls.
 As explained in Exploring Sioux Falls with our Grandson, Trey’s float trip was cut very short.
 However, Trey and I had fun opening the box, putting the paddles together, and inflating the seats.

 Kayaking Destinations